miniwinwm/BluePillDemo/BluePillDemo_I2C_Pressure_BMP280/readme.txt

 After reading the raw results there is a some mathematical processing that needs to be performed on the raw readings using the 12 constants read earlier.
-The resulting pressure is given in millibars.
-Temperature not calculated yet.
+The resulting pressure is given in millibars and temperature in degrees Celsius. pausing the code in the debugger the measured values of pressure and temperature can be seen.

 The code to operate this device is given in a separate files pressure_sensor.h/c.